San Francisco Columbarium

 Parking: Street parking on Anza and surrounding residential blocks.
 Usually available on weekdays.

-Walking: Close to the edge of Golden Gate Park and the Inner Richmond commercial stretch on Clement Street.
+Walking: Close to Golden Gate Park and the Inner Richmond commercial stretch on Clement Street.